-“I care about the product,” Tipton, 33, says.
+“I care about the product,” Tipton says.
 “I want it to be good.
-I want people to have fun.
-I don’t want to mail it in because that’s not the kind of person I am.”
+I want people to have fun.”

 Your Friendly Neighborhood Alex Trebek

 Tipton says he had no intention of being a trivia host.
-When he started picking up bartending and server shifts at the Angry Pepper three years ago, the restaurant already had one.
+When he started picking up bartending and server shifts at the Angry Pepper a few years ago, the restaurant already had one.

-About a year-and-a-half later, the existing trivia host decided to move on, and Angry Pepper owner Al Cowan asked Tipton if he wanted to take over.
+After the existing trivia host decided to move on, Angry Pepper owner Al Cowan asked Tipton if he wanted to take over.
 Cowan figured that the public speaking skills Tipton had developed as a teacher would make him a great host.